 By combining sound, breath and rhythm, Chanting, or using a mantra during meditation is believed to channel the flow of energy through the mind-body neural pathways and balancing brain hemisphere imbalances.
 Himalayan Singing Bowls have been used for thousands of years for sound vibration believed to create a brain balance and emotional healing.
 Using music or sound as a healing medium dates back thousands and thousands of years.
 The label “Music Therapy” was developed during WWI and WWII, when music was used in Hospitals as way to help wounded soldiers to deal with traumatic war injuries.
 Learn More

 EMDR THERAPY- (Eye Movement Desensitization and Reprocessing)

 Eye Movement Desensitization and Reprocessing, or EMDR is an evidence-based therapy technique developed by Dr. Francine Shapiro in 1987 to address traumatic memories.
 She posited a theory that when someone experiences a trauma, it is so disturbing to the mind that it overwhelms the brains ability to process and store the information correctly as a memory and the experience becomes “stuck” in the Limbic system (the system responsible for flight, fight or freeze reactions to stress).
+Clients receive EMDR individually and in group.
 Learn More